 How to initially vet and prioritize your SaaS ideas

-After you have a handful of concepts for a SaaS product, it’s time to research your market and the problems ideal customers face.
+After you have a handful of SaaS product ideas, it’s time to research your market and the problems ideal customers face.
+Remember, your startup is only generating SaaS solutions if they solve real problems for actual users.

 Understand your market and target customer